Meet the Farm Residents

 This spring, we plan to fence in the remaining 22 acres, allowing us to raise and sell additional beef steers in the future.
 Our goal is to create a loving environment for not just Noni, but also for future steers, to let them lead wonderful lives while contributing to our farming goals.

 Rosie, Blossom and Poppy (back to front) are our three East Friesian dairy sheep.
 Blossom was bred to a white East Friesian ram and is due to lamb on May 1st.
 She is trained to the milking stand, and was wonderful to milk last year, when we milk-shared with her daughter, Poppy.
 As this is our first time lambing, we decided to only breed our most experienced ewe and give Rosie and Poppy an additional year to mature - and us time to learn.
-All three ladies will be shorn in March and Christina has high hopes for processing their wool into some saddle pads and using their fleece to deter weeds and pests in the gardens.

 Our Jurassic Park residents are a colorful mix of different laying hens, ducks and American Buff Geese.
 The chickens have been laying vigorously throughout the winter and we are waiting for our ducks to mature enough to do the same.
-Our American Buff gander has been wooing his mate and we are excited to see if they will have any goslings this year.

 Lilly is our Great Pyrenees Livestock Guardian Dog who guards and lives with our sheep full-time.
 Lilly has a very sweet and loving personality and has formed close bonds with the sheep, horses and even the geese.
 She loves to play with every animal (and human) that is willing, enjoys long naps during the day and is all business once the sun sets, making sure her flock is safe.
 Lilly is also a fantastic mouser.